ysyk2021/how-to-foster-resilience-in-times-of-change-and-uncertainty-in-the-workplace/src/chapter-6-1.md

-# Importance of Navigating Change and Uncertainty with Agility for Fostering Resilience

 In today's fast-paced and ever-changing workplace, organizations are constantly facing change and uncertainty.
 Whether it is due to technological advancements, market fluctuations, or unexpected events, the ability to navigate these challenges with agility has become crucial for fostering resilience among employees.